fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 If you are looking for a resource to help you study and prepare for the FSOT, wait to purchase them.
 Instead, invest in FSO Compass.

 Why?
-Trivia is fun and all, but what you want to do is prepare yourself for the exam.
-To do this, you must practice on a digital platform, viewing questions one at a time, and simulating the experience as much as possible.
+Trivia is fun, but what you want to do is prepare yourself for the exam.
+To do this, you must practice on a digital platform, viewing questions individually and simulating the experience as much as possible.
 Compass can do this, while the study guides cannot.
 In addition, the material to cover is super broad.
 A 100-page study guide cannot do this, and Compass has more material than these books combined.
 Further, the online platform updates more quickly to an ever-changing testing process.
 Finally, it’s a better bang for your buck.

 Pearson, administrator of the FSOT